 Our primitive mind keeps us alive.
-It is excellent at identifying threats and tolerates many false negatives.
-A single false positive can mean severe injury or death.
+It is excellent at identifying threats and tolerates many false positives.
+A single false negative can mean severe injury or death.
 Our threat detection systems not only identify threats, but they also identify many non-threats as threats.
 The primitive mind also reminds us to eat, sleep, and procreate.
 Procreation is not possible if you aren’t otherwise healthy.
 Some athletic coaches use the presence or lack thereof morning wood as a biomarker in male athletes.
 Notice how when you are seriously ill or injured, all other problems fade away.
 Survival becomes the top priority.
 Focus shifts from years/months to weeks/days, or even hours/minutes.
 It’s a humbling experience that forces us into the present.

 Long term thinking is even just a means of shoring up short term needs.
 For example, harvesting food allows us to ensure our food supply over the long term.
 Building a fortress may keep us safe from harm and allows us to procreate, eat, etc. continuously and with ease.
 Elon Musk’s mega projects — sustainable energy and transport, and multi-planetary living are ultimately safety projects.
 They are focused on ensuring the safety of our species, which includes himself and his genetic relatives.
 If we destroy our planet, everyone is impacted.